Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 "I would... caution you against rash action.
 Not that that’s much your nature, but decisiveness assuredly is.
 Have you considered where retirement would leave you?
 How would that feel?"

 "Well, that’s just it.
 I’m good at what I do.
 Fuck, I’m one of the best of the very bloody best or I would’nae be here!
 An’ I’ve got the vigor of a man half my age!
 So on the one hand, like, I’m where my talents are best used.
-But if I moved on… Could be I could make it.
+But if I moved on...
+Could be I could make it.
 Find a new career.
 Shit, I’m an astronaut.
 Could go do that ‘fer a livin’..."

 Mears chuckled mirthlessly despite himself.
-"A colossally large astronaut…"
+"A colossally large astronaut..."

 "Eh.
 Maybe I’d go be a PE teacher, or a personal trainer, or a bodyguard...
 Maybe none of those sound good.
-But… I mean, I’m gonny retire someday.
+But...
+I mean, I’m gonny retire someday.
 So that’s a bridge I’ve got to cross, eventually."

 "And when you do, you’ll still be as effectively young then as you are now.
 Or quite possibly, even better."